Middaugh comes home to Xterra Beaver Creek

 “Not very well,” Middaugh joked.
 “But luckily that’s what I’ve come to expect.
 The first couple of years, it got to me.
 It was mostly self-imposed.
 You just have to tackle one day at a time.
 That keeps some of the pressure off.
 I’ve realized it’s a good kind of pressure, not a negative thing.”

-Self-modesty aside, the 40-year-old veteran has done pretty well with the pressure of his home race.
+Modesty aside, the 40-year-old veteran has done pretty well with the pressure of his home race.
 He’s won on home soil six times, including five years in a row (2011 and 2013-17) before Mauricio Mendez knocked him off his perch last summer.

 Packed schedule